§1110. Carbon Dioxide Geologic Storage Trust Fund

 (2) An annual regulatory fee for storage facilities that have not received a certificate

-of completion of injection operations payable to the office of conservation, in a form and
+of completion of injection operations payable to the department, in a form and schedule

-(3) An application fee payable to the office of conservation, in a form and schedule
+(3) An application fee payable to the department, in a form and schedule prescribed

-prescribed by the office of conservation, by industries under the jurisdiction of the office of
+by the department, by industries under the jurisdiction of the department.
+The secretary may,

 D. The provisions of the Louisiana Tax Code shall apply to the administration,